This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #Disney #VillainDescendants #CollectiveBias

 Sometimes, dangerous things and people seem exciting.
 When Jafar turned into a huge, angry, red genie with powers, that was pretty darn exciting!
 When that happened, I thought he really had a chance at taking over Agrabah and beating Aladdin and the Genie.
 In true Disney style, the good guys won out and crushed the bad guy but Jafar’s story was far from being over.
 Now, we get to see what his son, Jay, is like in Descendants.
 Will he be like his dad?

-Make Your Own Jafar Hat
+How to Make a Jafar Hat

 Themed crafts are a really fun way to get excited about an upcoming movie or event.
 I came up with a really simple Jafar hat that you can make, the kids can help too!